 Pop Explosion: The Brill Building in the 1950s & 60s

 By 1962, the Brill housed well over 100 music businesses and some of the most famous songwriters in pop history.
 They often worked in tandem with close friends, business associates, or spouses.
 Some of the most successful married-couple songwriting teams at the Bril Building were Gerry Goffin and Carole King, Barry Mann and Cynthia Weil (read a delightful interview with this classy, uber-talented couple here from the Sound Opinions rock-and-roll talk show -- they would definitely make my desert-island dinner part guest list!) -- and Ellie Greenwich (interviewed here) and Jeff Barry.
 Some of the best '60s love songs were written by these young couples -- but some of the best breakup songs, too.

 "Wall of Sound" producer Phil Spector worked at the Brill as both producer and songwritier, collaborating with other composers on some of the most emblematic tunes of the time.

 Some of the Brill's top composers -- Neil Diamond, Neil Sedaka, Burt Bacharach, Carole King -- hit gold by recording their own music.

 The whole environment was creatively charged, Carole King suggested in Simon Frith's The Sociology of Rock (1978), with publisher/producer Don Kirschner -- known as "The Man With the Golden Ear" -- pitting one songwriter against another to produce smash-hit tunes.
-It was a pressure cooker, but in the same way that pressure cookies can produce some fabulous meals, the system seems to have pushed personnel to their best work.
+It was a pressure cooker, but in the same way that pressure cookers can produce some fabulous meals, the system seems to have pushed personnel to their best work.

 ~~ Who else worked at the Brill?
-Wikipedia has a longer list ~~
+Here's a fuller list with some detailed descriptions.